dohyunkim/luatexko/README.md

 License
 -------

-This package is licensed under LPPL (LaTeX Project Public License).
+This package is licensed under [LPPL](http://latex-project.org/lppl/) (LaTeX Project Public License) version 1.3c or later.

 See each file for details.